LeanneCodes/4hair-salon/README.md

 "Congratulations!
 This city is smashing target goals.
 Keep it up!"
 </details>

-### Reviewing 4Hair Salon Google Workbook
+### Reviewing 4Hair Salon Google Worksheet

-Now the NDoS has reviewed the recommendations outputted from the system, they can review the latest data they entered and the ABV on the Google workbook via a link.
+Now the NDoS has reviewed the recommendations outputted from the system, they can review the latest data on the Google worksheet via a link.
 Heroku doesn't allow hyperlinks, so the user is instructed to copy the link.
-Which they can then open the link in a new tab.
+Which they can then open in a new tab.

 ![image](https://user-images.githubusercontent.com/81588887/133594840-810907da-5ccb-4887-a295-6549c1871ef0.png)

-## 4Hair Salon Google Workbook View
+## 4Hair Salon Google Worksheet View

-This workbook is read-only for users who haven't been granted permisison to edit the file.
+This worksheet is read-only for users who don't have the permissions to edit the file.
 Only the NDoS and senior management have access to edit the file.
-This is to limit the number of accidental changes made to the workbook.
+This is to limit the number of accidental changes made to the worksheet.

 ### Sales Worksheet